sebastianchristopher/Java8OCANotes/README.md

  * Running overloaded main method
 */
 ```
-* a non-public class can have a main() method (but it won't be able to run from the command line)
+* a non-public class can have a main() method, and it can still run from the command line
 * a class can have a main() method without `String[]` argument, but it won't be executable
 #### Running with class path
 * given the following source file `Java8OCANotes/myFolder/HelloWorld.java`